CTSRD-SOAAP/soaap/scripts/generate-ir/README.md

-The qtbase.git project can be build using the `configure-for-llvm-ir.py` script if you apply the following patch: https://codereview.qt-project.org/#/c/109807/ For some strange reason it requires AR to be set to `/path/to/ar cqs` which can be achieved by passing `"--ar=ar cqs"` to the script.
-Additionally, the binaries need to be linked using clang++ (`--cpp-linker`) since otherwise the C++ standard library is not added automatically.
+The qtbase.git project can be build using the `configure-for-llvm-ir.py` script if you apply the following patch: https://codereview.qt-project.org/#/c/109807/ The binaries need to be linked using clang++ (`--cpp-linker`) since otherwise the C++ standard library is not added automatically.

 To build all the qtbase libraries as LLVM IR run the following:

-    # configure-for-llvm-ir.py "--ar=ar cqs" --cpp-linker <configure arguments>
+    # configure-for-llvm-ir.py --cpp-linker <configure arguments>
     # make -j8

 This has been tested with the 5.5 branch of qtbase.git, but should also work